 Program Co-ordinator: Dr. R. Devillers, Department of Geography

-The diploma program is offered by the Department of Geography to students registered in a Bachelor program (General or Honours) at Memorial University of Newfoundland.
-The diploma program is also offered to students who have completed a Bachelor's program at Memorial University of Newfoundland or another recognized university.
 The Diploma in Geographic Information Sciences is of interest to students from a broad range of backgrounds.
 It is a valuable complement to social and natural sciences programs such as anthropology, biology, computer sciences, earth sciences, history, economics, engineering, health and medicine, physical oceanography, environmental sciences and environmental studies.
-The fields of remote sensing, geographic information systems (GIS) and cartography provide the most effective methods of gathering, managing, analyzing and representing geographic information.
+The fields of remote sensing, geographic information systems (GIS) and cartography provide the most effective methods of gathering, managing, analysing and representing geographic information.
 Remote sensing images provide a resourceful information to observe and study the cultural and physical landscapes.
 Examples of remote sensing applications include the monitoring of spatial changes, environmental quality evaluation, natural resources exploration, assessment and monitoring, and archaeological site assessment.
-Geographic information systems enables the compilation, organization and processing of spatial (maps) and non-spatial (text, statistics, graphs) data.
+Geographic information systems enable the compilation, organization and processing of spatial (maps) and non-spatial (text, statistics, graphs) data.
 Socio-economic, political and environmental management decision-making is supported by the results of GIS analyses and modelling.
 Cartography involves the compilation, organization and visual representation of spatial information.
 A variety of geographical information can effectively be communicated through cartography.

 Admission to the Diploma in Geographical Information Sciences is limited and competitive.
 Students are advised to notify the program coordinator of their intention to apply for admission into this program.
 Students who wish to enter this program must apply through the Office of the Registrar by April 1 for Fall semester registration and by October 15 for Winter semester registration.